phenotypic/Text-Classifier/README.md

 - Spam Detection: categorize emails or messages as "spam" or "not spam"
 - Topic Classification: categorise text documents into predefined topics or categories
 - Language Detection: detect the language of a given text
-- Censorship: detect and filter out innapropriate messages
+- Censorship: detect and filter out inappropriate messages
 - Authorship Attribution: determine the author of a text from a set of possible authors
 - Intent Classification: determine what a user wants to achieve based on their input